 When assessing where to place a HeadlightSticker™ for optimal efficiency, it is essential to know where the antenna will be, relative to the entering vehicle:

-If the antenna is on the driver’s side, mount the HeadlightSticker on the driver’s side headlamp.
-And vice versa.
+And vice-versa: if the antenna is on the passenger’s side, place the sticker on the passenger’s side headlamp.

 Tips for the Rule of Thumb